ibpdas/valueline/README.md

 It grew out of years of seeing talented teams do the right things but struggle to tell a clear value story.

-ValueLine exists to give them a practical way to explain progress, set realistic expectations and focus attention on what truly drives public value.
+**ValueLine** exists to give them a practical way to explain progress, set realistic expectations and focus attention on what truly drives public value.

-It shifts conversations from _“Why is value slow?”_ to _“Which conditions and levers deliver value now, next and later?”_
+It shifts conversations from _“Why is value slow?”_ to _“Which conditions and decisions will deliver value now, next and later?”_

 ---